mdn/content/files/en-us/web/api/mediacapabilities/decodinginfo/index.md

 ---
 {{APIRef("MediaCapabilities")}}

-The **`MediaCapabilities.decodingInfo()`** method, part of the [Media Capabilities API](/en-US/docs/Web/API/MediaCapabilities), returns a promise with the tested media configuration's capabilities info; this contains the three Boolean properties `supported`, `smooth`, and `powerefficient`, which describe whether decoding the media described would be supported, smooth, and powerefficient.
+The **`MediaCapabilities.decodingInfo()`** method, part of the [Media Capabilities API](/en-US/docs/Web/API/MediaCapabilities), returns a promise with the tested media configuration's capabilities info.
+This contains the three boolean properties `supported`, `smooth`, and `powerefficient`, which describe whether decoding the media described would be supported, smooth, and powerefficient.

 ## Syntax